ytyulkinaxway/axway-open-docs/content/en/docs/cass_admin/cassandra_architecture.md

 * You must provision separate host machines for Cassandra and API Gateway.
 However, the data can be stored outside the DMZ, and there might be improved performance.
 * You might need to open ports in the firewall to connect to Cassandra outside the DMZ.
 For more details, see [Configure a highly available Cassandra cluster](/docs/cass_admin/cassandra_config/).
 * You do not have to use the Cassandra component supplied by the API Gateway installer.
 * You can configure the remote node using the `setup-cassandra` script supplied by the API Gateway installation.
-For more details, see [setup-cassandra script reference](/docs/cass_admin/cassandra_setup_script/).
+For more details, see [Configure Cassandra clusters with the setup-cassandra script](/docs/cass_admin/cassandra_setup_script/).
 Alternatively, you can perform all necessary Cassandra configuration changes manually.
 * You must update the API Gateway Cassandra client settings in Policy Studio to connect to the remote Cassandra host nodes.

 The following diagram shows remote Cassandra HA mode: